Epping (East) - North Epping

 The level of residential development activity in Epping (East) - North Epping was found to be higher than 90% of real estate markets across the country

-Epping East - North Epping has recorded approximately 272 residential properties granted approval per year.
-Development approval data is produced by the Australian Bureau of Statistics on a financial year basis, with 1,364 homes approved over the past five financial years from FY-20 to FY-25 and four more approved in FY-26.
-On average, each dwelling built has gained 2.3 new residents per year over these five years, indicating strong demand that supports property values.
-New homes are being constructed at an average cost of $470,000, aligning with regional trends.
+Epping (East) - North Epping has seen approximately 166 residential properties granted approval annually.
+Over the past five financial years, from FY20-21 to FY25-26, around 833 homes have been approved, with an additional six approved so far in FY26-27.
+On average, each dwelling has accommodated about 2.3 new residents per year over these five years, indicating strong demand that supports property values.

 Frequently Asked Questions - Development